sbrugel/SEPTA-Checker/README.md

 ### /cleartrains
 This will remove every train that is currently in the tracker, as well as all associated stations.

+### /query
+Returns the delay/consist/location information for the train the user specifies.

+Parameters: [train] is the train number whose data will be returned. **This doesn't have to be a train that is being tracked by the bot, but it must be a valid train number and a train that is currently running.**

 ### /refresh
-Forces a refresh of the SEPTA Information Board. *This will take a few seconds to update.*
+Forces a refresh of the SEPTA Information Board.

 ### /toggleconsists
 Switches between full consist information (i.e. specific car numbers) and basic consist information (# of coaches, train type) being displayed.